 Creeley joined the English faculty of "Black Mountain II" at the University at Buffalo in 1967.
 He would stay at this post until 2003, when he received a post at Brown University.
 At the time of his death, he was in residence with the Lannan Foundation in Marfa, Texas.

-Go here to explore the finding aid for the Robert Creeley Papers at Washington University.
+Go here to explore the finding aid for the Robert Creeley Papers and other Creely resources at Washington University.